CALL NOW

 Following traffic laws and exercising caution when making U-turns can prevent U-turn crashes.

-Factors That Affect Fault In A U-Turn Car Accident
+Factors That Affect Fault in a U-Turn Car Accident

 For a driver to be at fault in a u-turn accident, they must have made some type of error that led to the accident.